qualidafial/pomo/README.md

     start the break.
   * Automatically select a short break (5 minutes) or long break (15 minutes) based on how many pomodoros have been completed today.
-  * User can pause, resume, and abort breaks.
+  * User can start or cancel breaks.
   * Plays an alarm and display a notification when the break is over.
   * Doesn't start the next pomodoro until the user starts it.
   * Resume any running pomodoro or break timers if the user exits `pomo` and